AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/responsive-design.md

 [The Core Component Image Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/image.html) features like adaptive image selection.

 * By default, the Image Component uses the [Adaptive Image Servlet](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/adaptive-image-servlet.html) to deliver the proper rendition.
-* [Web-Optimized Image Delivery](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/web-optimized-image-delivery.html) is also available, which delivers image assets from the DAM in WebP format and can reduce the download size of an image by about 25% on average.
+* [Web-Optimized Image Delivery](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/web-optimized-image-delivery.html) is also available via a simple checkbox in its policy, which delivers image assets from the DAM in WebP format and can reduce the download size of an image by about 25% on average.

 ## The Layout Container {#layout-container}